-Since we recently moved to San Antonio, we have been itching to get out and see what adventures are nearby.
-Unsure of where to start our Texas explorations, we set out toward the hill country to see what we could find.
+Since our temporary move to San Antonio, we have been itching to get out and see what adventures are nearby.
+Unsure of where to start our Texas explorations, we set out toward the Texas Hill Country to see what we could find.
 Little did we know, our travels would begin with a wild goose chase down dirt roads and end with a frantic search for lost keys.
 Although the day had many unexpected twists, nothing surprised us quite as much as how uniquely gorgeous Pedernales Falls State Park was.
 Honestly, this has to be the best Texas waterfall.

 When we set out for the day, our initial plan was to get to the Texas Narrows in Blanco.
 This pretty spot kept popping up on Pinterest when I was looking for ideas nearby.
 Being overly optimistic, I typed in “Texas Narrows” into my Google Maps app and we hit the road.
 About an hour later, we were driving around on a dirt road trying to avoid turning into the many “No Trespassing” areas.
 And after an hour of persistently trying to find this elusive place, we gave up and looked at the map to see what else was nearby.